-7.5 The business of each Ordinary General Assembly shall be set out in the agenda sent to members by the Honorary Secretary, and shall include the consideration of the Honorary Secretary’s report on the previous year, the consideration of the Honorary Treasurer’s financial report and the audited accounts for the previous calendar year, together with the Honorary Auditor(s) report thereon, the election of Officers and Ordinary Members of the Executive Committee as well as the Honorary Auditor(s) for the current financial year (see Article 9 below), confirmation of the annual subscription, proposals for alterations to these Statutes and any other items of which proper notice has been given.
+7.5 The business of each Ordinary General Assembly shall be set out in the agenda sent to members by the Honorary Secretary, and shall include the consideration of the Honorary Secretary’s report on the previous year, the consideration of the Honorary Treasurer’s financial report and the audited accounts for the previous calendar year, together with the Honorary Auditor(s) report thereon, the election of Officers and Ordinary Members of the Executive Committee as well as the Honorary Auditor(s) for the current financial year (see Article 9 below), proposals for alterations to these Statutes and any other items of which proper notice has been given.

 7.6 Members may request that propositions be discussed and voted on at General Assemblies.
 Such propositions must be received by the Honorary Secretary at least two weeks before the meeting, and they shall be communicated to The Club’s members as soon as practicable.
-Nevertheless, where a member present at the meeting wishes to make a proposition which has not been so communicated, this may only be acceptable if it is accepted by the Chairman of the meeting as well as by one other Member of the Executive Committee; in such case, it shall be discussed at the end of the meeting under ‘Any Other Business’.
+Nevertheless, where a member present at the meeting wishes to make a proposition which has not been so communicated, this may only be acceptable if it is accepted by the Chairperson of the meeting as well as by one other Member of the Executive Committee; in such case, it shall be discussed at the end of the meeting under ‘Any Other Business’.
 Should a minimum of two thirds of those present and eligible to vote agree, such a proposition may be put to a vote.

 7.7 A General Assembly shall be chaired by the President or such other person as the Executive Committee shall decide.
 That person need not necessarily be a member of the Executive Committee.

 7.8 Candidatures for Officers and Ordinary Members of the Executive Committee shall be sent to the Honorary Secretary by post, fax or e-mail so as to reach him or her a minimum of two weeks prior to the meeting.
-However, where there are not sufficient nominations for vacant positions, candidatures may then be proposed and voted on at the meeting provided that all present (and eligible to vote) are in agreement.
+However, where there are not sufficient nominations for vacant positions, candidatures may then be proposed and voted on at the meeting provided that all the majority present (and eligible to vote) are in agreement.
 Details of those standing for re-election as well as new nominations shall be communicated to the members as soon as practicable.

-7.9 Whilst all members are entitled to attend General Assemblies, only fully paid-up players and umpires who are present shall have the right to vote.
+7.9 Whilst all members are entitled to attend General Assemblies, only fully paid-up playing members and umpires who are present shall have the right to vote.
 Each of those Members shall have one vote.
-Voting shall be by simple majority, a majority of the valid votes cast and, in the case of equality, the Chairman of the meeting shall have a casting (second) vote.
+Voting shall be by simple majority, a majority of the valid votes cast and, in the case of equality, the Chairperson of the meeting shall have a casting (second) vote.
 However, these statutes may only be amended, added to or rescinded by a resolution passed by a special majority of at least three quarters of those present and entitled to vote.
 No such resolution shall be submitted to a General Assembly unless prior notice of its proposal has been given to all Members.
 Voting by show of hands shall not be permitted unless it be agreed to on the spot by all who are present and entitled to vote.